brandonore/aurora/README.md

 ## Features

 * Auto-syncs every 3 minutes
-* Pulls data from <a href="https://coinmarketcap.com">CoinMarketCap</a>
+* Pulls data from the <a href="https://coinmarketcap.com">CoinMarketCap</a> API
   - Select any of the 1300+ coins they support from an interactive drop-down list
-* Filter/search to help find your favorite coins
+* Filter/search to help you find your favorite coins
 * Main screen displays coin logo, rank, price (USD), percent change (1h), volume (24h), market cap
   - Click coin price to toggle price between USD and BTC
   - Click volume/market cap to toggle bewtween available and total supply